zabbix/zabbix/templates/app/nginx_plus_http/README.md

 > Refer to the [vendor documentation](https://www.nginx.com/products/nginx/live-activity-monitoring/).
 2. Set the {$NGINX.API.ENDPOINT} such as `<scheme>://<host>:<port>/<location>/`.

-**Note**, that depending on the number of zones and upstreams discovery operation may be expensive.
+**Note** that depending on the number of zones and upstreams discovery operation may be expensive.
 Therefore, use the following filters with these macros:

 - {$NGINX.LLD.FILTER.HTTP.ZONE.MATCHES}